datalad-handbook/book/docs/basics/101-135-history.rst

    $ git log -p -1

+As expected all of the modifications present prior to the command are saved into the most recent commit, and the commit message DataLad provides by default, ``[DATALAD] Recorded changes``, is not very helpful.

+Let's say you'd only want to change the commit message of this
+record: This can be done with the command :command:`git commit --amend`.
+Running this command will open an editor (the default, as configured in Git), and allow you to change the commit message.

-As expected all of the modifications present prior to the command are saved into the most recent commit.
-The aim of the next action is to keep all of the files as they are in the dataset, but just get them out of the history.
+But let's now say instead of committing all three files you intended to save only one of those file.
+What we in this case want to achieve is to keep all of the files as they are in the dataset, but just get them out of the history.
 We'll use the :command:`git reset` command for this.
 It essentially undoes commits. :command:`git reset` comes with many options, but the